 REQUIREMENTS FOR SAFARIS

-- Shorts and t-shirts, neutral colours, comfortable walking shoes plus a wide brimmed hat.
+Shorts and t-shirts, neutral colors, comfortable walking shoes plus a wide brimmed hat.
 Windbreaker and warm clothes for the evenings

 Visa and MasterCard are widely accepted throughout the country.
 American Express and Diners are less widely accepted, however more acceptable in the main city centres.